 To facilitate accuracy in diagnosing stroke and to expedite transport, an easy-to-use neurological examination tool is recommended.
 Although there are several different types available, the most "user-friendly" is the FAST Exam.
-Additionally, for a more accurate assessment of large vessel occlusion the Los Angeles Motor Score should be utilized.
+Additionally, for a more accurate assessment of the severity of the stroke the Los Angeles Motor Score should be utilized.